SP4RKiOP/eva-ai/README.md

 ## Usage

-To use GenAI Chat, simply navigate to the application URL in your browser.
+To use ChatIQ, simply navigate to the application URL in your browser.
 You can start a conversation with the chatbot by typing your message in the input field.

 ## Contributing